This post may contain affiliate links. Please read our disclosure policy.

 How to make chicken cacciatore

-• Season each chicken thigh with salt & pepper, then coat them in flour.
+Season the chicken thighs with salt & pepper, then coat them in flour.
 In a Dutch oven, heat the oil and butter and sear the chicken until golden on both sides.
 Transfer to a plate.
+Sauté the onions for a few minutes.

-• Add the onions to the pot and sauté for 3 minutes, then add in the red bell pepper and carrots.
-Continue cooking for another 5-7 minutes.
-Stir in the garlic, followed by the wine, tomatoes, and oregano and thyme.
+Add in the red bell peppers and carrots.
+Continue cooking until the onions soften.
+Stir in the garlic until fragrant, followed by the wine, fire-roasted tomatoes, and oregano and thyme.

-Can I make it in my slow cooker or Instant Pot?
+Can I make it in my Crockpot or Instant Pot?

 Substitutions and variations